Writing Life Stories for the Inspirational or Religious Marketsby Anne Hart

 Focus on an industry or career, whether it be the world of modern art or computers to get the inside story of the people and the industry and how they react and interact.
 What is your character's dream?
 How does your character realize his or her dream?
 How does the person achieve goals in the wake of the event, scandal, or other true story happening?
 Take your reader beyond the headlines and sound bits.
 Discover your character in your story and show how readers also can understand the person whose life story you're writing.
 It makes no difference if it's your own or another's.
 You may want to bring out your story's texture more by adding a pet character and focusing also on the pet's reactions to your characters.

-For information on possible religious markets for your life stories be sure to visit the links to religious book publishers and paying religious markets on writerswrite.com.
+For information on possible religious markets for your life stories be sure to visit the links to religious book publishers on writerswrite.com.
 Good luck!

 **Award-winning biographer and novelist Anne Hart holds lifetime community college teaching credentials and a Master's degree in English/creative writing from San Diego State University and a B.S. from New York University.
 She has written 51 books, booklets, plays, articles, stories, and learning materials and focuses on writing biographies, novels, historical romances and suspense, autobiographies, diaries, and books on career development as well as scripts and new media learning materials.
 Hart has been writing books full time since 1963 as her primary occupation.
 Her recent books include: Writing Your Life Story Commercially for the New Media and Print, Winning Resumes for Computer Personnel (Barron's Educational Series, 1998), and cyberscribes.1: The New Journalists (Ellipsys International, 1997).
 You can reach Anne at: email@example.com